cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstate.md

 **`-p (show ports)`**

-List the port numbers used throughout the Greenplum Database system.
+List the port numbers used throughout the Cloudberry Database system.

 **`-q (no screen output)`**